Enriquefft/zeroclaw/README.md

 - NixOS with flakes enabled
 - Home Manager configured
 - A ZeroClaw installation ([ZeroClaw documentation](https://zeroclaw.dev))
-- Agenix (for secrets management) — or replace the `secrets.*` blocks with your own approach
+- Agenix/SOPS (for secrets management) — or replace the `secrets.*` blocks with your own approach

 ### Using this as a Reference